lajavaness/annotto-docs/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+Last version of the documentation is accessible at this address https://lajavaness.github.io/annotto-docs/

 ### Installation
 #### * Requirements
 This project requires Node >= 16.14